pujaltedavid/guide-bot/readme.md

 ## Introducing to guide.py

 This module is the core of our bot.
 Is responsible of calculating efficient routes and working with graphs of places and map plots.
 Here you have an explanation of the main functions included in `guide.py`

 ##### **download_graph(place)**

-This function downloads the graph of the place you enter as parameter.
+Download a graph from any place of the world where you could drive.

 ```python
 G = guide.download_graph("Barcelona")